true-north-engineering/pbz-educ/lab4/TASKS.md

 2. Generate Containerfile for source in ```pbz-educ-src/todo-frontend``` based on the builder image ```registry.access.redhat.com/ubi8/nodejs-16:latest```

-3. Build the container image from the generated Containerdile
+3. Build the container image from the generated Containerfile

 ## Task 2 - Tekton builds